ArseAssassin/pikadoc/help/Tutorial #6: Advanced filtering.md

 doc pkd-doctable|get 0
 ```

 This covers the basics of reading and generating doctables using pikadoc.
-If you're curious about advanced usage, feel free to keep working through this tutorial.
+If you're curious about more advanced usage, feel free to keep working through this tutorial.